twilio-samples/wheel-of-twilio/README.md

 If you encounter any issues or have questions, please refer to the issues section or open a new issue in the repository for assistance.

+### Display Considerations

+Monitor resolution may cause the wheel and fields to appear too small or too large, potentially overlapping with background graphics.
+To mitigate this, please use your browser's zoom functionality and view the landing page in full-screen mode for optimal display.

 ---

 ## Contributing